weeblrpress/clearstatus/README.md

 - `affected`: a list of components that are affected by the event.
 Add one component per line and use exactly the same name you used on your configuration file.

+- `twitterFeed`: an optional Twitter feed or collections.
+If provided, the feed will be embedded in the issue card as long as it is marked as `in_progress`.
+We specifically recommend creating a [Twitter collection](https://developer.twitter.com/en/docs/tweets/curate-a-collection/overview/overview.html) for this purpose.
+This way only tweets related to that specific issue will be displayed.

 - `body`: the body of the event is just a plain text you can write to describe it.
 You can add to, remove from or update that text to your liking using markdown for nicer formatting.

 ## Getting started (manual setup)